Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Resonant-state expansion of the Green's functions

 Then the retarded Green's function $G^\textrm{R}(E)$ acquires the residual integrals of the resonant states $k^\textrm{res}_l$, which lie in the fourth quadrant, while the advanced Green's function $G^\textrm{A}(E)$ acquires the residual integrals of the anti-resonant states $k^\textrm{ar}_m$, which lie in the third quadrant:

 We then have

-Here $C^\textrm{R}_{\parallel}(\kappa_0)$ indicates the sum of the paths parallel to the real axis and $C^\textrm{R}_{\perp}(\kappa_0)$ the sum of the paths perpendicular to the real axis including the contributions from the anti-bound states.
+Here $C^\textrm{R}_{\parallel}(\kappa_0)$ indicates the sum of the paths parallel to the real axis and $C^\textrm{R}_{\perp}(\kappa_0)$ the sum of the paths perpendicular to the real axis including the contributions from the anti-bound states; see Fig.~\ref{fig:G@kspace_N_third} for the definitions of these contours.
 Note that $\kappa_0$ of the modified integration contour must be positive and greater than the imaginary parts of all the resonant eigen-wave-numbers.

 A comment is in order here.
-Many studies on resonant-state expansions stop here and hence have background integrals, that is, the third terms in Eqs.~(\ref{eq:GR_diagonalized}) and~(\ref{eq:GA_diagonalized}), respectively.
+Many studies on resonant-state expansions stop here and hence have background integrals, that is, the third terms in eqs.~(\ref{eq:GR_diagonalized}) and~(\ref{eq:GA_diagonalized}), respectively.
 The key point of our algebra is to cancel these background integrals by summing up the two.

 Let us sum up the retarded and advanced Green's functions;

 The sum of the contributions of the integration contour $C^\textrm{R}_{\perp}(\kappa_0)$ and $C^\textrm{A}_{\perp}(\kappa_0)$ is equal to the contribution of the bound states and anti-bound states except for the sign;